PepperoniBlvd/Distributed-SSSP/README.md

 ​	Arguments:

-​	--num_precesses: indicates the number of processes used
+​	`--num_precesses`: indicates the number of processes used

-​	--vertex_num: indicates the vertex number of the source vertex
+​	`--sourceVertex`: indicates the vertex number of the source vertex

-​	--path_of_graph: indicates the path of the input graph
+​	`--inputFile`: indicates the path of the input graph

-​	--str: can only be "yes" or "no". "yes" indicates printing out the detailed result, "no" indicates otherwise.
+​	`--y_or_n`: can only be "yes" or "no". "yes" indicates printing out the detailed result, "no" indicates otherwise.

 ​	sample command: